What should I use for Alkalinity Adjustment in my Wastewater Treatment Plant?

-With so many options for treating alkalinity, it is hard to know which one truly works the best.
-There are three main options that are typically represented in the marketplace for Wastewater Treatment Plants (WWTP) when faced with this question: magnesium hydroxide, lime slurry, and caustic soda.
-The following outlines the good and the bad of each, hopefully providing needed guidance for decision making at WWTPs.
+With so many options for alkalinity adjustment, there are three main options that are typically represented in the marketplace for Wastewater Treatment Plants (WWTP) when faced with this question: magnesium hydroxide, lime slurry, and caustic soda.
+The following outlines the good and the bad of each, hopefully providing needed guidance for decision-making at WWTPs.
 Ultimately, the choice lies within the final requirements of the plant and driven by the discharge permit at the facility.

 Most wastewater treatment plant operators understand that their wastewater treatment plants function best at some ideal pH and that a minimum amount of alkalinity is required to keep microorganisms happy.
 But too often, the values of pH and alkalinity are incorrectly used interchangeably, and a thorough understanding of each parameter’s true relationship to biological stability and optimal performance – gets lost in the translation.